 CureSearch: Clinical Trials - CureSearch represents the combined efforts of the Children’s Oncology Group (COG) and the National Childhood Cancer Foundation (NCCF), two organizations united by a common goal: finding a cure for childhood cancer.
 Here you can look for clinical trials for children or young adults.

-Eastern Cooperative Oncology Group: A Guide to Clinical Trials for Oncology Patients - The Eastern Cooperative Oncology Group is one of the largest clinical cancer research organizations in the United States, and conducts clinical trials in all types of adult cancers.
+Eastern Cooperative Oncology Group - The Eastern Cooperative Oncology Group is one of the largest clinical cancer research organizations in the United States, and conducts clinical trials in all types of adult cancers.

 MedlinePlus: Clinical Trials - Developed by the National Library of Medicine, this consumer health site directs the user to selected online resources on many common diseases, conditions, and concerns.